What Size Decoupling Capacitor Should You Use For Digital ICs?

 In this model, ESR and ESL are the equivalent series resistance and equivalent series inductance, respectively.
 The value of C can be taken as the capacitance quoted in a component’s datasheet.
 Finally, the value of R accounts for the conductance of the dielectric that forms the capacitor.
 This accounts for transient leakage that occurs in any capacitor after it is charged and removed from its circuit.
 This value is usually large enough that it can be ignored.

+In the above list, only the first method is "simple" and can give you a baseline estimate of the total charge you would need to store in your bank of capacitors based on the minimum time required for it to deliver that charge.
 If you are decoupling a digital circuit that has a faster switching speed, then you will want to choose a capacitor with an equivalent damping constant that critically damps or slightly overdamps the circuit in order to suppress ringing during discharge.
 As long as the discharge rate is shorter than the switching time, then the decoupling capacitor will be able to quickly compensate for voltage fluctuations.

 Note that you could apply a similar technique to a purely resistive or inductive load.
 Let's look at a capacitive load on a digital IC with multiple switching outputs.

-Example: A Digital IC With 12 Outputs
+Simple Example: A Digital IC With 12 Outputs

 The best way to show how to use this equation for a capacitive load is with an example.
 Suppose you have a digital IC with 12 outputs, where each output signal is 5 V with 6 ns rise time.
 Each output drives a load with 50 pF load capacitance.
 If you approximate the rise time of the signal as being linear, then the derivative in the above equation can be written as dV = 5 V, and dt = 6 ns.
 Therefore, the current required per output is: